DownHomeDigital AV receivers Best Slim AV Receiver

 It is written on the official website that the NR1711 can be used as a streamer, and I was curious whether it is true.
 I listened to the audio (hi-res formats included) from computer/servers on a local network and via the USB port without any hassle.
 Wi-Fi connection makes it possible to stream from Deezer and other popular platforms.
 I also liked the operation of the HEOS wireless system, which makes the entire process of controlling audio playback easy and convenient.
 By the way, the Sony STR-DH590 has nothing like that, and this is a clear plus for the leader of my list.

-Marantz NR1711 photo
+Marantz NR1711 sound

 I’ve come across some reviews in which people complained about laggy voice assistants, so I decided to test them.
 No problems at all.
 I also checked a bundled application and standard remote control.
 They all worked as intended.

-All in all, I think Marantz NR1711 is the best slim AV receiver you can currently find.
+All in all, I think Marantz NR1711 is the very good slim AV receiver you can currently find.
 It excels at outputting high-quality audio, allows you to be in full control of the playback process, and has many handy features all housed in a portable body.
 What else can you ask for?!

 Ratings